kaosat-dev/Blenvy/Migration_guide.md

 # Blender add-ons

-- gltf_auto_export and bevy_components have been replaced with a single Blenvy add-on for simplicity , I recomend reading the [documentation](./tools/blenvy/README.md)
+- gltf_auto_export and bevy_components have been replaced with a single Blenvy add-on for simplicity , I recommend reading the [documentation](./tools/blenvy/README.md)
-    * settings are **not** transfered from the legacy add-ons !
+    * settings are **not** transferred from the legacy add-ons !
     * first uninstall the old add-ons
     * install Blenvy
     * configure Blenvy (for these , see the Blenvy add-on docs)